Please Note: Policies are reviewed often and are subject to change.

 - A major must be completed.
 Courses completed within the previous degree that satisfy requirements for the second major may be accepted as satisfying course requirements, but not as hours toward the second degree.
 These hours do not count as part of the 30, except as specified in Item 3 above.

-- Students must complete at least 30 credit hours in residence at UALR, including courses completed previously at UALR, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.
+- Students must complete at least 30 credit hours in residence, including courses completed previously at UA Little Rock, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.

-- There is no second language proficiency requirement for students seeking additional baccalaureate degrees.
+(Academic majors and colleges may specify additional and/or more restrictive requirements.
+There is no second language proficiency requirement for students seeking additional baccalaureate degrees.)

 Course Eligibility Standards and Developmental Course Options